Prevention of Mental Disorders and Mental Health Promotion Network

-The ECNP Thematic working group (TWG) on “Prevention of mental disorders and mental health promotion” (PMD-MHP), addresses these gaps in knowledge and is highly strategic for the ECNP, as it aligns with the European Commission’s ROAMER (A Roadmap for Mental Health Research in Europe).
+The ECNP Network on “Prevention of Mental Disorders and Mental Health Promotion” (PMD-MHP), addresses these gaps in knowledge and is highly strategic for the ECNP, as it aligns with the European Commission’s ROAMER (A Roadmap for Mental Health Research in Europe).
 The PMD-MHP ’s approach will also facilitate its integration with the of the other existing ECNP Networks.
 The PMD-MHP is highly multidisciplinary, including basic researchers, psychiatrists, psychologists and neuroscientists.
 Further multidisciplinary collaborations have been established with industrial agencies and charities.
 Its European sites are centres of excellence in the prevention of mental disorders and promotion of mental health.

 Facilitate multidisciplinary collaboration, knowledge and data sharing building on existing ECNP Networks to support innovative translational research, from basic to clinical and public health research, for the benefit of patients, focusing on the transdiagnostic disease-modifying prevention of mental disorders.

 - Standardise core assessment, outcome measures and interventional research strategies for the promotion of mental health in Europe.

 - Promote clinical research partnerships across disciplines and sectors, including public-private partnerships, in particular with pharmaceutical industries, charities and the public.